updogliu/pyprom/README.md

 # How to play

-1. Install the python packages
+1. Install the python packages:

-pip install -r requirements.txt
+   `pip install -r requirements.txt`

 2. In the root directory of this repo, run `run.sh`.